chunhuizhao478/farms/README.md

 farms
 =====

-"Fork farms" to create a new MOOSE-based application.
+"FARMS" : Fault And Rupture Mechanics Simulations, a new MOOSE-based application.

-For more information see: [http://mooseframework.org/create-an-app/](http://mooseframework.org/create-an-app/)